-BPT felt satisfied with the judgment of the Division Bench.
-However, the grievances of some of the lessees persisted and resulted in filing of a few SLPs in this Court.
+BPT felt satisfied with the judgement of the Division Bench.
+However, the grievances of some of the lessees persisted and resulted in filing of a few SLPs in this court.
 The principal appellant before us namely Jamshed Hormusji Wadia too was one of the appellants.
 Mainly three grievances were raised before this Court:

-- (i) That the High Court was in error in not permitting the individual lessees to make their submissions about their complaint in the matter of increase in rent in relation to their particular leases; - (ii) That no proper justification has been offered by the Port Trust in support of the 'compromise proposals'; and - (iii) That the Division Bench of the High Court has not considered the matter of revision of rents on the basis of the report of the Kirloskar Consultants on merits and there is no consideration of the reasons that were given by the learned single Judge for setting aside the enhancement of the rates by the Port Trust on the basis of the Kirloskar Consultants' report.
+- (i) That the High Court was in error in not permitting the individual lessees to make their submissions about their complaint in the matter of increase in rent in relation to their particular leases; - (ii) That no proper justification has been offered by the Port Trust in support of the 'compromise proposals' and - (iii) That the Division Bench of the High Court has not considered the matter of revision of rents on the basis of the report of the Kirloskar Consultants on merits and there is no consideration of the reasons that were given by the learned single Judge for setting aside the enhancement of the rates by the Port Trust on the basis of the Kirloskar Consultants' report.

 A Bench of two learned Judges of this Court granted leave in all the Special Leave Petitions and disposed of the Civil Appeals by an order of remand dated 31.10.1995.
-The judgment of the Division Bench was set aside and the case was remanded for decision afresh in the light of the following direction made by this Court:- said judgment to show that the said 'Compromise Proposals' fo renhancement of rent suffer from the vice of arbitrariness.
-Since this question has not been gone into by the Division Bench of the High Court, we consider it appropriate to set aside the impugned judgment of the Division Bench of the High Court for reconsideration of the appeals in the light of the submissions that are made by the appellant lessees as well as intervenors with regard to the 'Compromise proposals' that are submitted by the Port Trust and consider the same on merits.
-It will be open to the respondents in the Letters Patent Appeals before the High Court as welll as the intervenors to agitate the points which were agitated before the learned single judge and which have been decided against them by the learned single judge.
+The judgement of the Division Bench was set aside and the case was remanded for decision afresh in the light of the following direction made by this Court:

+"Having regard to the aforesaid submissions urged on behalf of the appellants, we are of the view that it is necessary that the 'Compromise Proposals' submitted by the Port Trust are considered by the Division bench of the High Court in the light of the reasons given by the learned single Judge and submissions that are made by the lessees in support of the said judgement to show that the said 'Compromise Proposals' for enhancement of rent suffer from the vice of arbitrariness.
+Since this question has not been gone into by the Division Bench of the High Court, we consider it appropriate to set aside the impugned judgement of the Division Bench of the High Court for reconsideration of the appeals in the light of the submissions that are made by the appellant lessees as well as intervenors with regard to the 'Compromie Proposals' that are submitted by the port Trust and consider the same on merits.
+It will be open to the respondents in the Letters Patient Appeals before the High Court as well as the intervenors to agitate the points which were agitated before the learned single judge and which have been decided against them by the learned single Judge.
 If any of the appellants in these appeals had not intervened before the High Court in Letters Patent Appeals still will be open to him to move the High Court for intervention."